iancze/DiskJockey/docs/cookbook.md

     $ make chmaps

 And the code will start synthesizing channel maps.
-Because the AK Sco contains a lot of channels, this may take about 5 minutes to get everything done.
+Because the AK Sco dataset contains a lot of channels, this may take about 5 minutes to get everything done.
 During this process, the output from RADMC-3D is piped to `STDOUT`.
 This may be a good place to debug if anything looks fishy.

 When complete, this should leave you with several `chmaps_*.png` files in your current directory.
 Take a look and see if these appear reasonable.